dusty-nv/jetson-inference/docs/aux-streaming.md

 $ video-viewer csi://0 rtp://<remote-ip>:1234 # broadcast output stream over RTP to <remote-ip>
 ```

 By default, CSI cameras will be created with a 1280x720 resolution.
 To specify a different resolution, use the `--input-width` and `input-height` options.
-Note that the specified resolution must be one of the formats supported by the camera.
+Note that the specified resolution must match one of the formats supported by the camera.

 ```bash
 $ video-viewer --input-width=1920 --input-height=1080 csi://0
 ```

-### V4L2 cameras
+## V4L2 cameras

 USB webcams are most commonly supported as V4L2 devices, for example Logitech [C270](https://www.logitech.com/en-us/product/hd-webcam-c270) or [C920](https://www.logitech.com/en-us/product/hd-pro-webcam-c920).